averykhoo/recipes/recipes/pasta/carbonara-luciano.md

       pop of color in the form of roughly chopped parsley.
 * Serving
     * While preparing spaghetti alla carbonara, it is recommended to warm the serving bowls/plates, as this will keep the carbonara sauce creamy for longer.
-Also, carbonara should be served right after it’s been prepared, as the sauce turns dry very quickly.
+Also, carbonara should be served right after it's been prepared, as the sauce turns dry very quickly.